 - Professor Avner Rothschild’s breakthrough makes it possible to store solar energy at nighttime or on cloudy days.

 Technion researchers have transformed basic science into life-changing applications.
 The intersection of engineering and medicine at the Lorry I. Lokey Interdisciplinary Center for Life Sciences and Engineering has helped lay the foundation for a thriving medical device industry in Israel.
 If you suffer from cancer, heart disease, or Parkinson’s disease, it’s possible that at least part of your treatment was developed at the Technion.
-Velcade, for the treatment of cancer, and Azilect, for the treatment of Parkinson’s, were invented by Technion scientists.
+Quite a few treatments for cancer and Parkinson's were invented by Technion Scientists.

 More breakthroughs in Medical Research: